omkar-tenkale/personal-blog/README.md

 # Personal blog

-Thoughts and experiences I make public for various reasons
+Sharing my thoughts and experiences publicly, for a variety of reasons

 https://omkar-tenkale.github.io/personal-blog/